doncandela/mgah/mgah.md

     ```
     #!/bin/bash
-    # simple.sh 2/23/25 D.C.
+    # simple.sh 2/24/25 D.C.
     # One-task sbatch script using none of MPI, a GPU, or Apptainer.
     #SBATCH -c 6                         # use 6 CPU cores
     #SBATCH -p cpu                       # submit to partition cpu
     echo nodelist=$SLURM_JOB_NODELIST    # get list of nodes used
+    echo cores/node=$SLURM_CPUS_ON_NODE  # get number of cores on each node
     module purge                         # unload all modules
     module load conda/latest             # need this to use conda commands
     conda activate npsp                  # environment with NumPy and SciPy but not CuPy
-    python gputest.py > simple.out     # run gputest.py sending its output to a file
+    python gputest.py > simpleoutput     # run gputest.py sending its output to a file
     ```

-    The `echo nodelist...` command in this script will put a list of the nodes used in the `...out` file.
+    The `echo nodelist...`  and  `echo cores/node...` commands in this script are not necessary but they will put useful information in the `slurm-<jobid>.out` file -- in this case the specific nodes used and the number of cores used on each node.
 Here is a [list of Slurm environment variables](https://hpcc.umd.edu/hpcc/help/slurmenv.html) that can be used in this way.

   - To submit the job we do